Appearance

 Verifier improvements

-.
+The transactions_root is effectively constructed from the list of tx_root, enabling transaction inclusion proofs.
 Further, partial data becomes provable, such as destination / amount without requiring the full calldata.
 This can reduce gas cost or zk proving cost when verifying L2 chain data in an L1 smart contract.

 Consensus client improvements

-and no longer need to query the Execution Layer for that validation.
-Future versions of the engine API could be simplified to drop the transfers of blob_kzg_commitments
+Consensus Layer implementations may drop invalid blocks early if consensus blob_kzg_commitments do not validate against transaction blob_versioned_hashes and no longer need to query the Execution Layer for that validation.
+Future versions of the engine API could be simplified to drop the transfers of blob_kzg_commitments to the EL.

 Backwards Compatibility

-, it is widely used in JSON-RPC and the Ethereum Wire Protocol to uniquely identify transactions.
+While there is no on-chain commitment of the tx_hash, it is widely used in JSON-RPC and the Ethereum Wire Protocol to uniquely identify transactions.
 The conversion from RLP transactions to SSZ is lossless.
-The original RLP sig_hash
+The original RLP sig_hash and tx_hash can be recovered from the SSZ representation.

 RLP and SSZ transactions may clash when encoded.
 It is essential to use only a single format within one channel.